QuentinRa/blog.quentinra.dev/info/js/web/window.md

 localStorage.clear()
 ```

-Most of the times, you will have to use JSON to serialize
+Most of the time, you will have to use JSON to serialize data.
-data.

 * ``JSON.stringify(v)``: convert v to a string
 * ``JSON.parse(string)``: parse back a string to a value